Labour History in Abbotsford Logo

 Category: Indigenous Category: British/Anglophone

-In 1922, the provincial government formally decides to drain Sumas Lake, giving the contract to the Marsh Construction Company.
-By 1926 the work is complete, allowing farmers to settle the new Sumas prairie.
-The loss of the lake is devastating to the Semá:th people, whose original reserve was largely the lake itself.
+In 1922, the provincial government formally decided to drain Sumas Lake, giving the contract to the Marsh Construction Company.
+By 1926 the work was completed, allowing farmers to settle the new Sumas prairie.
+The loss of the lake was devastating to the Semá:th people, whose original reserve was largely the lake itself.
 It was a source of food and a way of life, and it was a habitat for many birds, animals, and fish.
 The Stó:lō people were not consulted on the project, and the Semá:th were not compensated.

 1924